2021 - 2022 Members of Board of Assistants

 The web address of the Canadian Society of Mayflower Descendants must be included in all business correspondence sent by the Board of Assistants to create greater awareness of our organization.

 That the fee after the Lineage Review be called the Preliminary Administrative Fee.
-As of 1st July 2020, that before a newly approved member receives her/his Mayflower Certificate, their annual CSMD Membership Dues, for the year of their approval, must be paid in full.
+As of 1st July 2020, that before a newly approved member receives her/his Mayflower Certificate, their annual CSMD Membership Dues, for the year of their approval, must be paid in full, except that new members approved after 15 October must pay the CSMD Membership for the following year, before receiving her/his Mayflower Certificate.

 Reasonable expenses, including registration and accommodation of up to two members of the Board of Assistants who volunteer to attend genealogy conferences to promote the CSMD will be reimbursed up to a maximum of $800 for both members combined, with authority to the Treasurer to add up to $200 for additional expenses with appropriate receipts submitted.
 Review this policy in 2021 added April 1, 2021.